 We are being funded by the NHS to offer support to families in our area with children/young people who have been on the waiting list for an assessment for autism for some time.
-Some families will receive a letter from the hospital/CAMHS asking them to contact us so that we can have a chat with parent carers to see how we can help.
-We are currently offering BEAT groups and training courses on Zoom and are also supporting parent carers by telephone, email and online platforms through FREE AWARE membership.
+Families of children on the waiting list for an assessment for neurodiversity wil be asked by the hospital/CAMHS to contact us so that we can have a chat with parent carers to see how we can help.
+We are currently offering BEAT groups and four week training courses on Zoom and are also supporting parent carers by telephone, email and online platforms through FREE AWARE membership.
 We know that some of these families have been waiting a long time for the assessment and that they will probably have lots of questions about the process.
-Families may also want to know what support is out there for parent carers and their child right NOW, so please DO give us a ring if you have had a letter inviting you to BEAT or if you would like to self-refer to us.
+Families may also want to know what support is out there for parent carers and their child right NOW, so please DO give contact us if your child/young person is on the waiting list and you would like to find out more about BEAT and AWARE.

 This service is currently open to families identified from the autism assessment waiting list, but ANYONE who is interested eligible for BEAT (i.e. who has a child/young person waiting for an assessment for autism or neurodiversity) can self-refer and can contact us direct - have a look at our website.

 AWARE is a parent-run group supporting families with children and young adults on the autistic spectrum (formal diagnosis not required).
 The group covers the Airedale, Wharfedale, Bradford and Craven areas and beyond.
 Members include families and supporters in general, as well as health, education and social care professionals.

 Early diagnosis of autism can greatly improve the chances of a person receiving appropriate help.